-(a) Long-term debt consists of senior notes and other notes.
+(i) Long-term debt consists of senior notes and other notes.
 Our calculations of expected interest payments incorporate only current period assumptions for interest rates, foreign currency translation rates and Zoetis hedging strategies.
-See Notes to Consolidated Financial Statements- Note 9A.
+See Notes to Consolidated Financial Statements-Note 9A.
 Financial Instruments: Debt.

-- (b) Includes expected employee termination payments that represent contractual obligations, expected payments related to our unfunded U.S. supplemental (non-qualified) savings plans, deferred compensation and expected payments relating to our future benefit payments net of plan assets (included in the determination of the projected benefit obligation) for pension plans that are dedicated to Zoetis employees and hose transferred to us from Pfizer.
-See Notes to Consolidated Financial Statements- Note 5.
+- (b) Includes expected employee termination payments that represent contractual obligations, expected payments related to our unfunded U.S supplemental (non-qualified) savings plans, deferred compensation and expected payments relating to our future benefit payments net of plan assets (included in the determination of the projected benefit obligation) for pension plans that are dedicated to Zoetis employees and those transferred to us from Pfizer.
+See Notes to Consolidated Financial Statements-Note 5.
 Acquisitions and Divestitures, Note 6.
-Restructuring Charges and Other Costs Associated with Acquisitions, Cost-Reduction and Productivity Initiatives and Note 14.
+Restructuring Charges and Other Costs Associated with Acquisitions and Cost-Reduction/Productivity Initiatives and Note 13.
 Benefit Plans.
-Excludes approximately \$140 million of noncurrent liabilities related to legal and environmental accruals, certain employee termination and exit costs, deferred income and other accruals, most of which do not represent contractual obligations.
-See Notes to Consolidated Financial Statements- Note 6.
-Restructuring Charges and Other Costs Associated with Acquisitions, Cost-Reduction and Productivity Initiatives and Note 14.
+Excludes approximately \$94 million of noncurrent liabilities related to legal and environmental accruals, certain employee termination and exit costs, deferred income and other accruals, most of which do not represent contractual obligations.
+See Notes to Consolidated Financial Statements-Note 6.
+Restructuring Charges and Other Costs Associated with Acquisitions and Cost-Reduction/Productivity Initiatives and Note 13.
 Benefit Plans.
-Excludes approximately \$140 million of noncurrent liabilities related to Consolidated Financial Statements- Note 6.
-Restructuring Charges and Other Costs Associated with Acquisitions, Cost-Reduction and Productivity Initiatives and Note 18.
-Commitments and Contingencies. - (c) Includes agreements to purchase goods and services that are enforceable and legally binding and includes amounts relating to advertising, contract manufacturing, and information technology services. - (d) Includes the cost of service credit continuation for certain Zoetis employees in the Pfizer U.S. qualified defined benefit pension and U.S. retiree medical plans, in accordance with the employee matters agreement.
-See Notes to Consolidated Financial Statements-Note 14.
+Excludes approximately \$94 million of noncurrent liabilities related to legal and environmental accruals, certain employee termination and exit costs, deferred income and other accruals, most of which do not represent contractual obligations.
+See Notes to Consolidated Financial Statements-Note 6.
+Restructuring Charges and Other Costs Associated with Acquisitions and Cost-Reduction/Productivity Initiatives and Note 17.
+Commitments and Cost-Reduction/Productivity Initiatives and Note 17.
+Commitments - (e) Includes agreements to purchase goods and services that are enforceable and legally binding and includes amounts relating to advertising, contract manufacturing, and information technology services. - (d) Includes the cost of service credit continuation for certain Zoetis employees in the Pfizer U.S. qualified defined benefit pension and U.S. retiree medical plans, in accordance with the employee matters agreement.
+See Notes to Consolidated Financial Statements-Note 13.
 Benefit Plans. - (e) Except for amounts reflected in Income taxes payable, we are unable to predict the timing of tax settlements, as tax audits can involve complex issues and the resolution of those issues may span multiple years, particularly if subject to negotiation or litigation.